cmugpi/cmugpi.github.io/topics/bash/oneliners/index.md

 {% endhighlight %}

 Look at how we piped output from one command to the next.
 This is an extremely common pattern when constructing oneliners.
-It's semantically the equivalent of filtering and refining our input data, distilling it down to the exact form needed by the last command we call, which usually does the heavy lifting.
+Semantically, we've filtered and refined our input data, distilling it down to the exact form needed by the last command we call, which usually does the heavy lifting.
 That's certainly the case here, as we can now use `xargs` to open our PDFs:

 {% highlight bash %}
-# use xargs with no command first to see what would be called first (just
+# use xargs with no command first to see what would be called first
-# in case)
+# (just in case)
 $ find . -name "*pdf" | grep -v "written.pdf" | xargs
-./abridgedlab.pdf ./babblelab.pdf ./bignumlab.pdf ./cilklab.pdf ./dplab.pdf
+./abridgedlab.pdf ./babblelab.pdf ./bignumlab.pdf ./cilklab.pdf
-./minilab.pdf ./parenlab.pdf ./rangelab.pdf ./segmentlab.pdf ./skylinelab.pdf
+./dplab.pdf ./minilab.pdf ./parenlab.pdf ./rangelab.pdf
-./thesauruslab.pdf
+./segmentlab.pdf ./skylinelab.pdf ./thesauruslab.pdf

-# happy with the result, let's use xargs open to actually open the files
+# use `xargs open` to actually open the files
 $ find . -name "*pdf" | grep -v "written.pdf" | xargs open
-# opens our PDFs!
+# equivalent to:
+# open ./abridgedlab.pdf ./babblelab.pdf ./bignumlab.pdf ./cilklab.pdf
+# ./dplab.pdf ./minilab.pdf ./parenlab.pdf ./rangelab.pdf
+# ./segmentlab.pdf ./skylinelab.pdf ./thesauruslab.pdf
 {% endhighlight %}

 ## Tips